CraigClark/imm-ux-design-class/assignments/inClassAssignments/ica04ClientPrototype_4of5/assignmentInstructionsica04.md

   - Use actual words for headings
   - Use actual words for navigation items
   - Label your layers and frames in Figma
 - You must include at least one complete interaction.
-It can be anything you want other than "_scroll to_".
+It can be anything you want other than “*scroll to*”.
 Complete interaction means that the interaction has to have a start and a completion state.
 For example:
   - Hamburger menu: It can be opened and it can be closed
-  - Accordion: it can be expanded and collapsed
+  - Accordion: It can be expanded and collapsed
   - Simulated animation: There is a way to get back to the initial state.
 - Your interaction must use more than one screen.
-- You cannot use a '_scroll to_' as your interaction.
+- You cannot use a ‘*scroll to*’ as your interaction.

-> **NOTE**:
-> Make sure you do your Figma assignments in the project created for you by the professor. it will is called `UX Student - Lastname, firstname`

 ## Additional